 Do you really need to rake leaves?

 Leaving the leaves in your yard can benefit wildlife and save space in landfills when you don't throw them out.
-Lawns and gardens are artificial landscapes not matter how you look at them, and raking leaves is essentially for aesthetics purposes.
+Lawns and gardens are artificial landscapes no matter how you look at them, and raking leaves is essentially for aesthetic purposes.

 Leaves can provide shelter for butterflies, beetles, bees, moths, and other small creatures that benefit the ecosystem.

 However, to maintain a healthy lawn, excessive leaf matter should be removed.
 A thick layer of leaves can inhibit growth if not removed very soon in the spring.
 The most important point with fall cleanup is that the tree leaves are not covering a significant portion of the turfgrass canopy.
 Excessive leaves can make turf damage from voles and mice more extensive in the spring.